 - Buy store brands: Many generic or store brands are actually just as good as name brands and considerably cheaper.

 - Ditch bottled water.
 Drink tap water if it’s good quality, buy a filter if it’s not.
-Get a reusable water bottle and refill it.
+Get

 - Avoid vending machines: The items are usually over-priced.

 - Take in a matinee.
 Afternoon movie showings are cheaper than evening times.

 - Re-examine your cable bill.
 Cancel extra cable or satellite channels you don’t watch.
 Watch the “on demand” movie purchases too.

 - Use online bill pay.
 Most banks offer free online bill paying.
 Save on stamps and checks, and avoid late fees by automating bill payment.